nickmackowski/swiftSUITE/README.md

 │   ├── logs/
 │   └── source_code/
 │       └── scv.main.swift
-├── README.md
+├── Open swiftSUITE (swiftCT).app   # auto-created after Build All Apps — the recommended way in ├── Start Here (swiftADMIN).command # double-click to launch swiftADMIN without touching Terminal ├── README.md
 ├── LICENSE
 └── .gitignore
 ```

-`swiftADMIN` automatically detects whether an app's source lives in `source_code/` or loose at the app root, and builds from whichever it finds.
+`swiftADMIN` automatically detects whether an app's source lives in `source_code/` or loose at the app root, and builds from whichever it finds — apps don't all need to be migrated to this layout at once.

 ---